Colby-Bates-Bowdoin Consortium: History

 From its inception, Bates College served as an alternative to a more traditional and historically conservative Bowdoin College.
 There is a long tradition of rivalry and competitiveness between the two colleges, revolving around socioeconomic class, academic quality, and collegiate athletics.
 The two colleges have competed against each other athletically since the 1870s, and subsequently share one of the ten oldest NCAA Division III football rivalries, in the United States.

 The Bates-Bowdoin Game is the most attended football game every academic year at both colleges.
-As of 2015, both college's presidents are named Clayton (Spencer and Rose), leading students to include them in chants against each other.
+From 2015 to 2022, both college's presidents were named Clayton (Spencer and Rose), leading students to include them in chants against each other.
 Bowdoin developed a "football fight song" entitled, "Forward the White" in 1913.
 All football games between the two occurred on Bowdoin's Whittier Field, but with the development of Bates' Garcelon Field, both fields have been used to hold football games.

 Colby remained isolated from neighboring Bates, and the Colby-Bates-Bowdoin Consortium because of its location in Waterville, and socio-economic and political differences.
 However, in the 1940s, Colby began competing with the two colleges and in the first game, had a three-way tie.
 In 1988, Bates president Reynolds began the Chase Regatta, which features the President's Cup, which is contested by Bates, Colby, and Bowdoin annually.

 The CBB Games is a college football competition between the three colleges.
 Each team plays the others once, with the C-B-B Trophy awarded to the college that beats the other two.
 The CBB Games was created for the 1965 college football season.
 Previously, Bates and Bowdoin have competed since 1870s against the University of Maine in the Maine State Series or Maine State Championship.
 When the University of Maine moved to a higher division in 1965, Colby joined and the rivalry took its current name.

 The Chase Regatta is an annual rowing race between the men's and women's heavyweight varsity and club rowing crews of the colleges.
 The colleges have competed in the regatta since August 3, 1988 but have competed annually since August 3, 1997, when Bates President Thomas Hedley Reynolds instated the President's Cup to be contested by all three of the CBB schools.
 The President's Cup is given to the team that has won the most overall heats and races, while the overall winner is determined by who won the most varsity and heavyweight competitions in the regatta.